Yahoo News: History

-On May 3, 2021, Verizon announced that Verizon Media would be acquired by Apollo Global Management for roughly $5 billion, and would simply be known as Yahoo following the closure of the deal, with Verizon retaining a minor 10% stake in the new group.
-The deal was closed on September 1, 2021.
+In May 2021, Verizon announced it would sell Verizon Media, including Yahoo and AOL, to Apollo Global Management for about $5 billion, while retaining a 10% stake in the company, which would be renamed Yahoo after the deal.
+The transaction closed on September 1, 2021.

-As part of an effort to increase reader trust, in September 2022, Yahoo News (which aggregates articles from many other sources) acquired The Factual, a startup that uses artificial intelligence to rate the credibility of individual articles.
-In April 2024, Yahoo acquired the recently defunct news app Artifact, integrating its technology into an upgraded version of Yahoo News.
+In September 2022, Yahoo News (which aggregates articles from many other sources) acquired The Factual, a startup that uses artificial intelligence to rate the credibility of individual articles.
+In March 2024, Yahoo News launched a creator program allowing writers to publish stories and earn revenue from them.
+In April 2024, Yahoo acquired the defunct news app Artifact, integrating its technology into a new Yahoo News mobile app.

 Yahoo Celebrity

-Yahoo Celebrity (as omg!) debuted on June 12, 2007, with little fanfare, with the original press release being published on Yahoo's corporate blog.
-Upon launch, MediaWeek reported that Yahoo was hoping to skew more toward a female demographic with omg!, and that Unilever, Pepsi, and Axiata (Celcom & XL) would be the sole official sponsors of the website.
-Due to heavy publicity on Yahoo's front page and with its partnerships, readership took off, with four million readers logging on to omg! in the first 19 days alone.
-By autumn 2007, omg! registered over eight million readers a month, and became the second most-read gossip website in the United States, ahead of People and behind TMZ.com.
+Yahoo Celebrity debuted as Yahoo OMG in June 2007, with content syndicated from Access Hollywood, Reuters, and the Associated Press.
+In July 2009, OMG was the most popular celebrity news site, with more than 20 million monthly visitors.
+The site launched in Europe in 2011.

 In December 2012, Yahoo reached a deal with CBS Television Distribution to cross-promote its Entertainment Tonight spin-off The Insider with omg!, re-branding the show as omg!
 Insider.
 In January 2014, it was announced that CBS Television Distribution was to revert the name change back to The Insider while omg! would become Yahoo Celebrity.